 “It was mentioned in a few old texts I found in a secondhand bookshop in Faerieland,” Terra said.
 “A valley of eternal spring hidden somewhere on Terror Mountain, only accessible through a passageway in the Ice Caves.”

-“The Ice Caves aren’t like those tunnels,” Terra said, jerking her thumb back in the direction of the peak they had hiked down from.
+“Not anything like those tunnels,” Terra said, jerking her thumb back in the direction of the peak they had hiked down from.
 “They’re vast halls covered in ice, with patches of ceiling open to the sky so the sun shines through, reflects off the ice crystals, and makes everything glitter like jewels.”
 She grinned.
 “If you ever get the chance, I recommend going there.
 It’s an experience you won’t forget.”

 “I’ll be sure to give it a visit sometime,” Hyren said.
 Actually, he thought it best if he never returned to Neopia.
 Unless Sloth needed him to invade it again.
 Hyren found he did not like that idea.
 “So did you find it?” he asked.